Cathy’s Work

 Cathy Wittmeye earned her JD from the University of Pittsburgh School of Law and her MFA in Poetry from Carlow University.
 She is a member of the Pennsylvania Bar Association since 2005. cathywittmeyer.com

-The Stop Sign and Sex, Drugs and Alcohol , They Call Us
+The Stop Sign and Sex, Drugs and Alcohol in The Call Us, Issue #5, Winter 2021.

 knotted, a chapbook, was selected as a finalist in the 2020 Broken River Prize by Platypus Press

-Paper Baby, appeared in Show Us Your Papers, a Poetry Anthology, Main Street Rag
+Paper Baby, appeared in Show Us Your Papers, a Poetry Anthology, Main Street Rag, October 2020

 At Breakfast, When He Turned Twelve, My Son Asked About His Birth